arbor-sim/arbor/doc/ecosystem/index.rst

 Ecosystem
 =========

 Arbor exists in a wider computational neuroscience software ecosystem.
-In addition to the Arbor simulator, the Arbor developepment team writes and maintains a set of useful tools to be used in conjuction with Arbor.
+In addition to the Arbor simulator, the Arbor development team writes and maintains a set of useful tools to be used in conjuction with Arbor.

 Arbor models
 ------------